rod2ik/tikzjax/README.md

 \def\pgfsysdriver{pgfsys-ximera.def}
 \usepackage[svgnames]{xcolor}
 \usepackage{tikz}
+\usepackage{tkz-tab}
 ```

 is executed.
 Then the core is dumped and compressed.
 The WebAssembly and core are loaded in the browser and executed.
 An
-SVG driver for PGF along with the [drgrice1/dvi2thml](https://github.com/drgrice1/dvi2html) library are then utilized to
+SVG driver for PGF along with the [rod2ik/dvi2thml](https://github.com/rod2ik/dvi2html) library are then utilized to
 convert the DVI output into to an SVG image.

 All of this happens in the browser.